Greenness of Stimulus Index

 New to this release

-This update of the index incorporates significant new information that has become available since the previous release.
+This update of the index incorporates significant new information that has become available since the previous release in September.
 The latest announcements on stimulus flows, deregulation and environmental policies have been incorporated into the analysis, with the following highlights: